Jewish parasite: Merge with racial antisemitism in the 19th and early 20th centuries

 According to Bein, the change from metaphor to a real-naturalistic understanding of these terms did not take place until the 20th century, when the German cultural philosopher Oswald Spengler (1880–1936), for example, used natural terms such as "growth", "withering" or "decay" to describe states, peoples and cultures in his main work The Decline of the West.
 He described Judaism as a "decomposing element" which had a destructive effect "wherever it intervenes".
 Jews were incapable of adapting to Western civilization and constituted a foreign body in Europe.
-The repeated use of the term host people with reference to the nations in which Jews live suggests the idea that they are parasites, although Spengler himself dido not use the term.
+The repeated use of the term host people with reference to the nations in which Jews live suggests the idea that they are parasites, although Spengler himself did not use the term.
 The journalist Theodor Fritsch (1852–1933), in his Handbuch der Judenfrage (Handbook of the Jewish Question), first published in 1907, painted the stereotype of the "Jewish parasite", who would endanger the life of his "host people" if he was not expelled.
 By insinuating that the alleged parasitic Jew was Mimicry in a further biologistic metaphor, he contributed to the fact that the hatred of the Jews was subsequently and also precisely directed against assimilated Jews.